wp-plugins/mention-comments-authors/readme.txt

 5. Be sure to apply the filter "commment_text" each time you load comments in ajax
 3. All done ! ;-)

+== Screenshots ==

+1. Screen capture of Mention comment's Authors in action

 == Frequently Asked Questions ==

 = How to customize Mention Comment's Authors apparence ? =